 Protected members and tapered members who have not transitioned to the new CARE scheme may take early retirement from the final salary scheme.
 Appendix 2 sets out, for illustrative purposes, the impact of actuarial reduction on three levels of final salary pension in payment.
-Members are advised to contact the Scottish Public Pensions Agency (SPPA) for a more definitive projection of the actuarial reduction of their pension in payment.
+Members are advised to contact Teachers' Pensions

+(TP) for a more definitive projection of the actuarial reduction of their pension in payment.